Roderick Strong: Generation Next and No Remorse Corps (2003–2008)

-Championship reigns (2007–2013)
+Championship reigns (2008–2013)

-Strong then began to feud with Stevens over the FIP title.
-Strong lost the title to Stevens at Final Battle 2007, but won it back at FIP Redefined.
-He continued to hold onto the belt in several matches with Stevens, and won a Fight Without Honor against Stevens at ROH Respect is Earned II by superplexing Stevens off a ladder through two tables.
-However, he lost the FIP title to Stevens at FIP Hot Summer Nights 2008 in a Dog Collar match to end their feud.
-At Respect is Earned II, Davey Richards turned on Strong to join Sweet and Sour Inc. On an episode of ROH on HDNet, Strong was chosen as a judge for the Tyler Black/Austin Aries match for the ROH World Title on February 13.
+On an episode of ROH on HDNet, Strong was chosen as a judge for the Tyler Black/Austin Aries match for the ROH World Title on February 13.
 Strong accepted the position as Black promised that, should he win the title, Strong will be given a championship match.

 On May 22, 2010, Strong turned into a villain and debuted Truth Martini as his new manager.
 At the following pay-per-view, Death Before Dishonor VIII, on June 19, Strong defeated Colt Cabana, Steve Corino, Shawn Daivari, Tyson Dux and Eddie Edwards in a gauntlet match, with an assist from Martini, to earn the right to challenge for the ROH World Championship.
 On September 11, 2010, at Glory By Honor IX, Strong defeated Tyler Black in a No Disqualification match to win the ROH World Championship for the first time.
 He then took a brief leave of absence from ROH to travel to Pro Wrestling Noah with ROH World Television Champion Eddie Edwards to participate in the Nippon Television Junior Heavyweight Tag League.
 On March 2, 2011, ROH announced that Strong had signed a new contract with the promotion.
 Just over two weeks later, on March 19, Strong lost the ROH World Championship to Eddie Edwards at Manhattan Mayhem IV.